Rinzii/snap/README.md

 ## Scope

-snap focuses on "missing pieces" from post-C++17 standards, especially:
+Snap focuses on backporting features from post-C++17 standards.

-- Library facilities that are widely useful in real projects
-- Low-level utilities (type traits, memory helpers, debugging helpers)
-- Components that benefit from careful implementation details and good tests

 Snap does not try to replace strong reference implementations where that would be redundant.
 For example: